ansys/pystk/doc/source/api/ansys/stk/core/graphics/IScreenOverlayCollectionBase.rst

 IScreenOverlayCollectionBase
 ============================

-.. py:class:: IScreenOverlayCollectionBase
+.. py:class:: ansys.stk.core.graphics.IScreenOverlayCollectionBase

    object

    The common base class for collections of overlays held by screen overlay and by screen overlay manager.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IScreenOverlayCollectionBase

 Overview
 --------